 Mathilde Collin, 27 @collinmathilde

-It’s no surprise that Mathilde holds a Masters Degree in Entrepreneurship, since she is the co-founder and CEO of Front App.
-Front is a digital app that joins all of a company’s communication channels into one place.
+It’s no surprise that Mathilde holds a Master’s Degree in Entrepreneurship since she is the co-founder and CEO of Front App.
+The front is a digital app that joins all of a company’s communication channels into one place.
 Having multiple email addresses and social media handles can become challenging for business owners and large companies, but Front is the solution.
 While Mathilde only began Front in 2013, the company already offers multiple different product plans as well as online tech support.
 Mathilde is here to prove any woman can make it to the front of the pack in the tech industry!